Hong Kong court begins hearing final arguments in Jimmy Lai's national security trial

 It is unclear when a verdict will be delivered.

-Prosecutor Anthony Chau said on Monday that Lai was arrested for collusion in August 2020, but he continued to make requests for sanctions, a blockade or other hostile activities in the following months.
+Prosecutor Anthony Chau said on Monday that Lai was arrested for collusion in August 2020, but he continued to make requests for sanctions, blockades or other hostile activities in the following months.

 A prosecution document shown in court argued that the law doesn't prohibit normal international exchanges.
 But how Lai attempted to draw an analogy of what he did to the cooperation between Hong Kong's prosecuting authority and the International Association of Prosecutors was bewildering.